 Borderline: up one minute, down the next

-I’ve met a “sunshine”, an always good-humored fitness coach, well-built and always funny.
+I’ve met a “sunshine”, and always good-humored fitness coach, well-built and always funny.
 I experienced the hell on earth, a schizophrenic violent criminal.
-After weeks in solitary confinement with criminal assault, deprivation of liberty, threats, duress, etc. – more detailed on violens.org – I fled in a cloak-and-dagger operation followed by an almost one-year stalking nightmare.
+After weeks in solitary confinement with criminal assault, deprivation of liberty, threats, duress, etc. Till I fled in a cloak-and-dagger operation followed by an almost one-year stalking nightmare.

 Every single day, several hundred (!) calls, SMS, e-mails and letters reached me.
 Every single day several hundred.
 Finally, I blocked 69 phone numbers.
 Either he bought a new SIM card or he told alleged “friends” that I had cheated on him and they should please call me.
 He even lied to his mother, who was then calling me, how I, false floozie, could have cheated on her son.
 I had no affair, nor was I a bitch.
 He had even uploaded a kind of death notice from me at Facebook – with the words “Burn in hell you …”